 • They will maintain current and detailed records to substantiate compliance with the Code

-• They will be transparent with Brooks in all respects, including all documents such as accurate working hours and payroll records
+• They will be transparent with Brooks in all respects, providing documents with accurate working hours and payroll records when requested

 • Any Brooks merchandise will be produced in compliance with the wage and working hours laws of the country of manufacture and without the use of child, prison, or forced labor